Middle School

 Grade 8

 Middle School Innovation is about exploration and discovery.
 Students select from a collection of hands-on, project-based courses designed to unlock creativity, problem-solving, and trailblazing abilities.
 Classes may be a single-semester experience or a deeper multi-semester dive to provide students with the tools and resources they need to unleash their potential and pursue their passions.
-Whether it's learning how to code, building a robot, making a lightsaber, or producing a news segment, Innovation classes provide a platform for students to unleash their creativity, collaborate with others, and develop skills that they will draw upon well beyond their middle school experience.
+Whether it's learning how to code in our programming classes, building a robot in Robotics, creating a lightsaber in Makers, or producing a news segment in Audio/Video Production, Innovation classes provide a platform for students to unleash their creativity, collaborate with others, and develop skills that they will draw upon well beyond their middle school experience.

 Grades 7 & 8